PundiAI/fx-docs/validators/validator-setup.md

 You can confirm that you are in the validator set by using a third party explorer for [Testnet](https://aabbcc-explorer.functionx.io/validator)/[Mainnet](https://explorer.functionx.io/).

-* Get validator pubkey
+## Get validator pubkey

-Your `fxvalconspub` will be used to create a new validator by staking tokens (this is the account used by the node consensus).
+Your `fxvalconspub`  is used to create a new validator by staking tokens (this is the account used by the node consensus).
 You can find your validator pubkey by running:

 ```bash
 fxcored tendermint show-validator
 ```
-* To check if node is running
+## To check if node is running
 ```bash
 ps -ef | grep fxcored
 ```